moseslytle/yami-app/README.md

 The team followed a consistent documentation style throughout the project.
 Each file begins with a standardized comment header that includes the name, the creation date, and a clear description of the file’s purpose.
 All files, controllers, and models have docs.
 Inline comments are used to clarify logic and flow where needed.

 ### Testing (Joshua Zhang)
 Team members all tested their code to confirm it was giving consistent and correct results.
 Other team members also took team members' code to test and find any bugs.
 Moses and Linus tested their authoring function with JWT and postman.
-Joshua and Paulina tested their function with rails console and checked the database integrity. [cite: 84, 85]
+Joshua and Paulina tested their function with rails console and checked the database integrity.

 ---